Falling For Utah: Hiking and Rafting in Canyonlands National Park

 As we pulled up to the boat take out the next day a sadness came over me like I was saying good bye to an old friend.
 Planes arrived to take us out of the canyon and, as we flew over the Colorado River back to Moab, I couldn’t help but think about all the people out there who haven’t gotten a chance to see any of this yet— to fall in love with Utah.

-This essay was originally created for the O.A.R.S.
-Adventures catalog.
-For more compelling stories from other renowned writers, request your catalog copy today!
+This essay was originally created for the OARS Adventures catalog.
+For more compelling stories from other renowned writers, request a copy of our latest catalog today!